sa国际传媒

 Vaccination is recommended for infants, with a booster dose before kindergarten (ages four to six) and again in Grade 9.
 It鈥檚 recommended that all adults have at least one dose of Tdap vaccine, which protects against whooping cough as well as diphtheria and tetanus.
 THE CANADIAN PRESS/AP-Angie Wang

-As of August in the health region, 17 people have contracted the illness, the majority of them not vaccinated, the health authority said.
+As of last month, 17 people under the age of 20 had contracted the illness, the majority of them not vaccinated, said Curtis May, an Island Health resident medical health officer.

-Whooping cough is an infection of the airways caused by pertussis bacteria.
+Whooping cough is a highly contagious infection of the airways caused by pertussis bacteria.
 Symptoms can include a runny nose, sneezing, mild fever and possibly a mild cough in the beginning, resembling a cold.

-Instead of resolving in a couple of weeks, the cough can last for weeks — it’s sometimes referred to as “the 100-day cough,” Island Health said, noting that the typical “whoop” sound after a coughing fit doesn’t happen in everyone — especially adults.
+Instead of resolving in a couple of weeks, however, the cough can last for weeks.
+It’s sometimes referred to as “the 100-day cough,” Island Health said, noting that the typical “whoop” sound after a coughing fit doesn’t happen in everyone — especially adults.

 Some people may vomit after coughing episodes or feel exhausted after coughing, but seem quite well otherwise.